Alignment of interests

 i.
 Alignment of interests.
 A central tenet of Investcorp's philosophy is to ensure that interests among shareholders, clients and management are optimally aligned and that lender interests are well protected.

-Performance-based incentive compensation: Consistent with industry practice, Investcorp's investment professionals participate in performance-based 'carry' programs whereby a certain variable portion of exit proceeds due to investors from the realization of their investments is shared with the investment professionals, provided that a certain pre-established minimum performance objective is exceeded on the underlying investment.
+Performance-based incentive compensation: In addition, consistent with industry practice, Investcorp's investment professionals participate in performance-based carried interest programs whereby a certain variable portion of exit proceeds due to investors from the realization of their investments is shared with the investment professionals, provided that a certain pre-established minimum client investment performance objective is satisfied on the underlying investment.

 In addition, the overall compensation paid to members of senior management and other Investcorp executives is highly correlated with Investcorp's net income.
 Investcorp's net income is driven by its ability to acquire, place, manage and realize investments and realize gains from investments on its balance sheet ('franchise value').
 The franchise value, in turn, depends on management's ability to provide long-term value to Investcorp's clients and shareholders and protection for its creditors.

-All of Investcorp's employees at the level of Principal and Managing Director and who are above designated levels of income are required to defer a percentage of their incentive compensation and utilize a portion of that deferred compensation to purchase beneficial interests in Investcorp Bank's Ordinary Shares through the ISOPs.
+Furthermore, all of Investcorp's employees at the level of Principal and Managing Director and who are above designated levels of income are required to defer a percentage of their variable (incentive) remuneration and utilize a portion of that deferred compensation to purchase beneficial interests in Investcorp Bank's Ordinary Shares through the ISOPs.
 These beneficial interests are subject to vesting requirements.

 In this manner, Investcorp's executive compensation programs play a critical role in aligning management's interests with the interests of shareholders, clients and lenders.

-The aggregate amount of compensation paid to senior management in respect of Fiscal Year 2014, including incentive compensation that is required to be deferred and utilized to purchase beneficial interests in Investcorp Bank's Ordinary Shares that are subject to vesting requirements, is disclosed in Note 271 'Related Party Transaction' of the consolidated financial statements of Investcorp Bank.
+The aggregate amount of compensation paid to senior management in respect of Fiscal Year 2017, including variable remuneration that is required to be deferred and utilized to purchase beneficial interests in Investcorp Bank's Ordinary Shares that are subject to vesting requirements, is disclosed in Note 30 of the consolidated financial statements of Investcorp Bank.

 The names of the members of senior management and information regarding their roles within Investcorp and their professional backgrounds is included in the Managing Directors, Principals and Professional Staff section of the Annual Report.